Otomakan/Meteor-React-Blog/README.md

+#Meteor React Blog

-This is an example of a blog I built for my little sister using Meteor, React and a headless CMS.
+This is an example of a blog I built for my little sister using Meteor, React and a headless CMS (Curerently Contentful, but also one ButterCMS branch).
 I want to make this an easy to setup boilerplate.

+You can find a demo at meteoreactblog.herokuapp.com

+##TL;DR

 The reason for building it this way is that I wanted to build a blog in React but didn't really like working with the current Node CMSs.
 So I decided to use a headless CMS I started with ButterCMS then used contentful because I can get more free content.
 Now the problem is that I want to stay in free tier as long as possible which wont be option if there is a request made to headless CMS every time a user logs in (especially that the app is made in such a way that every page requires to load about 6 posts).